christophergandrud/blpopt/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Estimate the best linear projection of the Conditional Average Treatment Effect for approximately optimal targeting
+Estimate the best linear projection of the Conditional Average Treatment Effect (CATE) for approximately optimal targeting

 ## Installation

-You can install the development version of blpopt from [GitHub](https://github.com/) with:
+You can install the development version from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")